spherical42/infocard/README.md

 ## Usage

-Replace my information in the text files in the plain directory.
+Add your information in plain text files and build script then run ./build
-Then run ./build > infocard.txt